ahsham/ahsham/README.md

 ## 🚀 About Me

-I'm a **Machine Learning Engineer** and **AI Researcher** passionate about building practical AI solutions that solve real-world problems.
-With a PhD in Information Society Technologies and experience leading AI teams, I bridge the gap between cutting-edge research and production-ready applications.
+I'm a **Machine Learning Scientist** / **AI Researcher** (call it as you want), passionate about building practical AI solutions that solve real-world problems.
+With a PhD in Information Society Technologies (near completion) and experience leading AI teams, I bridge the gap between cutting-edge research and production-ready applications.

 - 🔬 **Former Head of AI Department** at Alpha3D (Generative AI for 3D assets)
-- 🎓 **PhD Graduate** from Tallinn University (Enactive Facial Expression Framework)
+- 🎓 **Soon to be PhD Graduate** from Tallinn University (Enactive Facial Expression Framework)
 - 🛠️ **Current Role**: Development Engineer at Bertrandt GmbH (Automotive AI/Testing)
-- 🌍 **Based in**: Munich, Germany
+- 🌍 **Based in**: Bayern, Germany
 - 🎯 **Focus**: Document AI, Computer Vision, Human-Robot Interaction

 ## 🛠️ Tech Stack & Skills